Would I lie to you?An Insurance Company and a faulty lie detector

 Fortunately, my first job was working in an optician’s shop and the only perk was free specs; at last I could buy something more up-to-date that I was prepared to be seen wearing!
 My enthusiasm for the variety of spectacle frame design began here.
 Today I am happy wearing my specs and I am grateful to all these iconic spec wearers for making it fun and even trendy.

-Trekmate Poncho: A review
+Trekmates Poncho: A Review

 P1120052a